Sorkanius/articles/subjective_video_testing/SubjectiveTestsOnVidegameContent.md

 At last thanks to all the Lightflow team, not only for doing the tests, but also for making working with them a complete pleasure.
 There is not a day on which I do not learn something new because of them.
 [Lightflow](https://www.haivision.com/products/lightflow/) is a product of our culture and hard work.

-A special thanks is dedicated to [Jesús Oliva](https://www.linkedin.com/in/jesusoliva/), for letting us fly and support us in our crazy ideas.
+A special thanks is dedicated to [Jesús Oliva](https://www.linkedin.com/in/jesusoliva/), for letting us fly and supporting us in our crazy ideas.

 The research and article was made with much love by [Alejandro Perona](https://www.linkedin.com/in/alejandro-perona-morales-379001100/) and [Ignacio Peletier](https://www.linkedin.com/in/ignacio-peletier-ribera/).